 Applications are started by filling out the form on their webiste.
 After which the applicant will need to provide a Specially Adapted Letter of Eligibility from the VA, as well as pass a criminal background check.
 The applicant will then need to be able to demonstrate that they can perform basic upkeep, and maintain the house after it’s built.

 If accepted, the veteran is awarded with a home at no cost to them.
 They also are not required to pay a mortgage, and within 10 years will have complete ownership of the home.
 Homes For Our Troops also provides support afterwards to make sure the veteran is able to maintain and keep their new home.

 Once again, the drawback here is the timeline.
 Their website states an average project can take anywhere from 18-24 months.
 That’s a long time for those in need of housing now.
 They’re also quite selective in who actually qualifies, so the pool of disabled individuals who will be accepted into the program is small.

-Outside of all the resources listed there are ton more out there that can help disabled individuals who are looking to buy a home.
+Outside of all the resources listed there are ton more out there that can help individuals find home loans for disabled persons.
 These organizations provide a wide variety of services, and can help with many of the confusing aspects of the mortgage process.
 In many cases, working with these organizations is free on the part of the individual, and can speed up or simplify the entire process.

 American Association for People with Disabilities

 The American Association for People with Disabilities, or AAPD, is an organization set up to help promote the political and economic power of people with disabilities.
 They can provide additional assistance in any aspect of the process, as well as helping protect from discrimination.